Table of Contents

 - 1.7 How Much Should I Spend if I’m a Beginner?

 Yamaha makes some great and durable products and the P45 keyboard is just one of them.
-Introduced in 2015 as a new and improved replacement for the Yamaha P35 (discontinued), it is the most affordable of the Yamaha P series digital keyboards and ranks consistently as one of Amazon’s best sellers in home digital pianos.
+Introduced in 2015 as a new and improved replacement for the Yamaha P35 (discontinued), it is the most affordable of the Yamaha P series digital keyboards.
 Let’s get into the Yamaha P45 Review.

 If you’re here, you’re probably a beginner looking for your first keyboard.
 Maybe you’ve been learning keyboard for a few months already on a mini keyboard or a MIDI controller and you’re looking for a upgrade to get yourself closer to the real thing.